 Talking to kids about cancer isn't easy, but if a close friend or relative has been diagnosed, it's a critical conversation.
 Kids are observant and if cancer has entered your inner circle, I guarantee it's on their minds in one way or another, especially if they're preschool age and up.

 It warmed my heart to see her thinking of me.
 But it was also a signal that we needed to talk more about my cancer and unpack her feelings about it.
 Although I was in remission and had a clean bill of health, I didn't realize she was so aware of my cancer nor that it she was praying about it.

-- Initiate the questions myself.
-When I initiate talking to kids about cancer, it helps them know it’s OK to discuss it.
-This isn’t just for my daughter, but my nieces and nephews too.
-It also helps me guide the conversation.
-I’ll ask my daughter what she thinks and feels about my cancer.
-This book, “What Do I Tell the Kids” is a great resource and help!
+Opening up the conversation also helps me guide it.
+I'll ask my daughter what she thinks and feels about my cancer.
+I'll use books that explain cancer to kids.
+Looking for a good starting point?
+This book, "What Do I Tell the Kids" is a great help!

 #2 - Engage the creative side

-My daughter's camp craft showed me cancer was on her mind.
-Cancer also comes up when she's drawing stick figures or playing with Barbies.
-I don't push this on her, but I do encourage her to engage in the arts as much as possible and observe what comes out.
+My daughter's craft box showed me cancer was on her mind.
+Cancer has also come up when she's drawing stick figures or playing with Barbies.
+I don't push this cancer conversation on her, but I do encourage her to engage in the arts as much as possible and listen and watch for what comes out.
 As I observe her playtime and creativity, it gives me ideas for what to talk about with her.

-- Let them be your "nurse" if you're not feeling well at home.
+- Nurse: Let them be your "nurse" if you're not feeling well at home.

-- Let them talk freely about cancer through their artwork and playtime.
+- Playtime: Let them talk freely about cancer through their artwork and playtime.

-- Get them cancer awareness t-shirts and let them choose when they wear them.
+- Awareness Gear: Get them cancer awareness t-shirts and let them choose when they wear them.

-- Encourage them to tell their story and how cancer impacted them - not just their loved one's story.
+- Their Story: Encourage them to tell their story and how cancer impacted them - not just their loved one's story.

-- Pray together and let them hear you talk to God about the diagnosis.
+- Spirituality: Pray together and let them hear you talk to God about the diagnosis.

-- If there's a doctors appointment they can tag-along with to see your "cancer world," let them go.
+- Tag Along: If there's a doctors appointment they can tag-along with to see your "cancer world," let them go.

 #4 - Name and claim the emotions